 Sale/Conveyance and Assignment.

+The existing Lease between Seller and Purchaser's Affiliate shall terminate automatically upon closing.
 Seller agrees to sell, convey and assign to Purchaser, and Purchaser agrees to buy, accept and assume from Seller, at the price and upon the other terms and conditions hereafter set forth (a) the Premises, (b) the Personal Property, (c) the Surviving Service Contracts, if any, and (d) the Leases (a-d, as applicable collectively, the “Property”).

 Transfer of Title.